paulghaddad/baby_site/src/pages/activities-3-4-months/index.md

 Mobiles can have new uses during these months.

-Sure, you can hang a mobile overhead for baby.
+Sure, you can **hang a mobile overhead** for baby.
 But that’s just the start.

-Get baby kicking by laying baby on their back on their playmat.
+**Get baby kicking** by laying baby on their back on their playmat.
 Then, dangle a mobile just above their feet.

-You can also use a mobile during tummy time.
+You can also **use a mobile during tummy time**.

 Get baby on his tummy, then dangle the mobile in front of him or to the side.
 Hayden loved this!
 It gave him a new perspective, as well as the motivation he needed to lift that heavy head.